UncleGrape/UncleGrape/README.md

 # UncleGrape
 UncleGrape is a proxy for the new draconian age.
 Desiged for an IOT, mobile, and space based web.
 UncleGrape is versitle with core features able to run on most shared web-hosts, VPS, your home computer, or a Single-board computer.
-Aims to be everything Glype Proxy and PHP-Proxy dreamed of becoming.
+Aims to be everything Glype Proxy, [XX-Net](https://github.com/XX-net/XX-Net), and PHP-Proxy dreamed of becoming.
 Features are avaliable as free MIT licensed add-ons.
 The UncleGrape project developers are mindful of assumptions made in its development and will explictly record every one.

 ## Modern Features
 * Manual, Automatic, or DeadMan Kill Switch*